malteklaassen/pg_ss2016/projektarbeit/generator/README.md

 `sampleReports.csp` is the policy generated from these reports.

 ## Configuration
 A `gen.conf` file is used for configuration.
 It should contain a JSON-Object with all necessary fields.
-When reading the configuration ONLY the first line of the document is acutally read, the rest of the file can be used for comments.
+So there is no dedicated commentary option for this file, a work around would be using unused fields for comments.

-This is a terrible solution, we will change this in the future, I promise ;) .
+This is a not a solution I'm really happy with, we will look into changing that in the future.

 Fields:
  1. `path` is the path to the input file